emmermarcell/GemmaLearningLab/README.md

 ## Main Features

 - Take screenshots of pages from current notes or book chapters → Gemma-3n processes these images.
-- (Optional future) Upload a PDF → automatically split into chapters.
 - Chat interface for discussion, powered by a retrieval-augmented generation (RAG) agent built from uploaded pages.
 - Voice interaction about the content using Gemma-3n’s audio input capabilities (potentially finetuned for Hungarian).
 Output text can be converted to speech via TTS (great for kids with reading difficulties).
 - Flashcard creation from uploaded pages to practice definitions.